 We encourage members to have their say on these proposals which will reshape Australia's financial reporting landscape in a way not achieved since the adoption of IFRS in 2005.

-- Amendments to the "reduced disclosure regime" (RDR).
-This new package, based more directly on the IFRS for SMEs standard, will become the disclosure requirements component of the general purpose financial statements that the AASB plans to apply to for-profit lodging entities when it removes SAC 1.
-These new proposals will also be of interest to any entity (FP or NFP) currently using RDR in their financial statements as they too will be able to apply the "new" disclosure reductions.
-This will also be released in June with a comment period of 120 days.
+- ED 295 General Purpose Financial Statements – Simplified Disclosure for For- profit and Not-for-profit Tier 2 entities.
+A proposed separate disclosure standard , based more directly on the IFRS for SMEs standard, will replace the current Reduced Disclosure Regime ( AASB 1053) and become the disclosure requirements component of the general purpose financial statements that the AASB plans to apply to for-profit lodging entities when it removes SAC 1.
+These new proposals will also be of interest to any entity (FP or NFP) currently using RDR in their financial statements as they too will be able to adopt the further reduced disclosure reductions.
+Comments close on 15 November 2019.

 Provide your feedback